 Rather than a set fee I offer a 'fee range' to allow for negotiation depending on people’s circumstances.
 This is something we will agree at our initial session - the range is generally £50 - £65 for individuals, for a full hour.

-I currently have some daytime availability including Mondays, Tuesdays and Wednesdays and occasionally other days, and have early evening appointments on Mondays and maybe Wednesdays - I may be able to be more flexible, so do ring to talk about what you might need.
+I currently have some daytime availability including Mondays, Tuesdays and Wednesdays and occasionally other days, and have early evening appointments on Mondays, Tuesdays and maybe Wednesdays - I may be able to be more flexible, so do ring to talk about what you might need.

 (For Supervision, I may also be able to offer times on other days.)

 My consulting room is in a quiet residential street in the South of Bristol.
 Access is good, with easy road links from Bristol itself as well as South Gloucestershire and North Somerset, and there is plenty of on-street parking.

 If you're on public transport I'm only two or three minutes' walk from the bus stop, with frequent buses from the centre of town, Temple Meads and Clifton and links from other parts of the City and surrounds, and a short bus ride - or healthy walk! - up from Temple Meads railway station.